Los Angeles Travel Tips, Attractions & More

 - Yosemite.
 Ansel Adams wasn’t the first one to see Yosemite and revere its beauty and he won’t be the last.
 This majestic vast land of Giant Sequoias, granite peaks, tall waterfalls, and alpine lakes is dressed to stun and impress.
 It is truly one of the most beautiful places in the country and a place that everyone should see at least once.

 - Las Vegas.
 Finally, an LA day trip list isn’t complete without the Sin City.
 Some people love it, some people hate it, but none of them can deny how unique Las Vegas and its famous strip is.
 There you can drink on the streets, party til you drop, and gamble at your heart’s content.
-Best of all, there’s no sales tax!
+If you go gambling in Vegas, consider getting some practice in before so you don’t lose all of your funds!
+You could look up some casinos online to play.
+You just have to usually pay an online casino deposit, then you can start playing.
+This could help you when you’re in Vegas!

 For all its fame, Los Angeles hasn’t quite revealed itself to the rest of the world.
 Just like its residents, it isn’t just a single thing.
 It’s quite possibly the most complex cities in the world, and the most underrated.
 There’s more to Los Angeles than its famous movie stars and its red carpet events; a whole lot more.
 And you’re about to find out just how much.